 Tick the boxes next to all the students who will be attending your school at the same time.
 Click the blue pencil icon and select Bulk enrol students.

-In the slide over, choose the dates they should be enrolled into these registers for, and select the registers, then click Enrol students.
+In the slide over, choose the dates they should be enrolled into these registers for, select the registers, and whether to notify the teachers of the new joiners, then click Enrol students.